ausgerechnet/semmap/README.md

 ### Import
 - module supports creation of embeddings via SentenceTransformers
 - it can also read in pre-created embeddings from FastText ("C-text") format
-  + NB: pre-computed embeddings might come without n-gram character encodings (or other subtoken representations)
+  + NB: pre-computed embeddings come without subtoken representations
+  + thus only limited OOV support possible

 ### CLI for creating embeddings
 - creation of embeddings via `transformers`